 The policy for health insurance for Green Card holders in the US is similar to that of US citizens.
 Immigrants and citizens of the US have to purchase their health insurance through private companies because the US does not have a national healthcare system that covers all groups of people.

 The existing public health care only covers limited groups of people, such as elders, children, or the disabled.
 As such, Green Card holders over the age of 65 are eligible to receive public insurance like Medicaid, but only after five years of permanent residency in the US.

-No, having health insurance is not technically mandatory in the US, for citizens or immigrants.
+No, having health insurance for Green Card holders is not mandatory in the United States.
 However, it is highly recommended because the cost of healthcare in the US is very high.
 Just a consultation with a doctor can reach hundreds of dollars, whereas hospitalization can set you back thousands of dollars per night, without including the cost of the medical treatment itself.

 Before January 2019, under the legislation of the Affordable Care Act (ACA) or Obama Care, all US citizens and immigrants had to get health insurance compliant with ACA, or they would have to pay a fine, alongside paying their medical expenses.

 But as of January 1, 2019, the federal law does not require citizens and immigrants to have health insurance – instead, it is up to each state to decide whether or not they will request their residents to acquire medical insurance.

 What are the Types of Health Insurance Plans Available for Green Card Holders?